PartialVolume/shredos.x86_64/README.md

 ...
 ```

-Sanitize the disk
+Sanitize the disk.
 ```
 $ nvme sanitize -a 2 /dev/nvmeX
 ```
->While Block Erase should be sufficient, Overwrite and Crypto Erase might be more appliceable for your use.
+>While Block Erase should be sufficient, Overwrite and Crypto Erase might be more applicable for your use.
->Replace 2 for Block erase, 3 for Overwrite, 4 for Crypto Erase
+>Replace 2 for Block Erase, 3 for Overwrite, 4 for Crypto Erase

 Check Status
 ```